TigerdieKatze/OpenDirectoryScanner/README.md

 ## How NSFW Detection Works

 This tool uses the [nsfw](https://crates.io/crates/nsfw) crate, which leverages a machine learning model to detect potentially inappropriate content in images.
+**The model file is automatically downloaded to `resources/model.onnx` if not present.**

 The model can classify images into categories such as:

 - Drawings
 - Hentai